piergiorgio-roveda/geodashboard-demo/docs/conclusion.md

 ## Table of contents

-1. Recap of Geodashboard's capabilities and benefits
+1. Recap of capabilities and benefits
-2. Recommendations for organizations considering Geodashboard
+2. Recommendations for organizations
-3. Future developments and possibilities for Geodashboard
+3. Future developments and possibilities

+...

+### Recap of capabilities and benefits

+...

+### Recommendations for organizations

+...

+### Future developments and possibilities

+...